light fawn colored rabbit

 How hot does it get where you are?
 What about the cold?
 Are you going to keep them outdoors, in a barn, or in rabbit hutches outside?

 Your local weather and climate is also going to dictate the rabbit breed you should get.
-Giant (and chunky) rabbit breeds like the Flemish Giant, Giant Chinchilla, or even the smaller but thicker breeds like the Mini Lop all take heat very difficulty.
+Giant (and chunky) rabbit breeds like the Flemish Giant, Giant Chinchilla, or even the smaller but thicker breeds like the Mini Lop all take heat very hard.
+50 Degrees Fahrenheit is ideal for rabbits.
+Anything over 85 and humid you are going to have to keep a close eye on them for heat stroke.

 If you live in a cold-weather climate breeds like the Tan, Netherland Dwarf, Polish, and Dutch rabbit breeds are all very thin in both body and fur.
-They would not survive the winters of the northern states if they lived in a hutch outside.
+They would not survive the winters of the northern states if they lived in a hutch outside during the cold snaps.
+Even my chunky rabbits get brought into the barn when the weather gets below the 20s for multiple days in a row.

 Possible Income Or Uses